Contact Robert Stein at 941-201-1224 Bob@BobSteinLaw.com for a free consultation.

 If you live in Florida and you believe that you may have suffered injury as a result of an medical malpractice by either a healthcare professional or facility, you may have a legitimate medical malpractice claim.
 It is important to contact a Florida medical malpractice lawyer as soon as possible after your injury occurs, so that you can start filing a case.
 Contact me to schedule your free case evaluation.
 If it appears your case is potentially meritorious, we can have the relevant medical records reviewed by an appropriate expert to give an opinion on your case.

-I have more than 20 years experience in complex litigation matters, the bulk of which has been medical malpractice.
-I also have experience in pharmaceutical and medical product liability litigation.
-My specific experience involves cases such as brain damaged babies; failure to diagnose; defective pacemakers; infant shoulder dystocia; failure to treat; prescription errors; and anesthesia errors.
+I have over 20 years of litigation experience My specific experience in complex medical malpractice cases.
+My specific experience includes cases such as brain damaged babies; failure to diagnose; defective pacemakers; infant shoulder dystocia; failure to treat; prescription errors; and anesthesia errors.

 1) How long do I have to file a medical malpractice case in Florida?